jose-elias-alvarez/nvim-lsp-ts-utils/README.md

 }
 ```

-By default, the plugin will define Vim commands for convenience.
-You can
-disable this by passing `disable_commands = true` into `setup` and then calling
-the Lua functions directly:

-- Organize imports: `:lua require'nvim-lsp-ts-utils'.organize_imports()`
-- Fix current issue: `:lua require'nvim-lsp-ts-utils'.fix_current()`
-- Rename file: `:lua require'nvim-lsp-ts-utils'.rename_file()`
-- Import all: `:lua require'nvim-lsp-ts-utils'.import_all()`

-Once enabled, you can run formatting either by calling
-`vim.lsp.buf.formatting()` or pass the request through the plugin by calling
-`:lua require 'nvim-lsp-ts-utils'.format()`.

 ## Troubleshooting

 First, please check your config and make sure it's in line with the latest
 readme.

-Second, please update to the latest Neovim master, as that's what the plugin is
+Second, please try updating to the latest Neovim master.
-built and tested on.

-Third, if your issue is related to linting or formatting, please try setting
-`debug = true` in `setup` and inspecting the output in `:messages` to make sure
+Third, please try setting `debug = true` in `setup` and inspecting the output in
-it matches what you expect.
+`:messages` to make sure it matches what you expect.

 If those options don't help, please open up an issue and provide as much
 information as possible about your error, including debug output when relevant.